-Cost of $5/person, minimum of $45.
+Minimum of $40 donation.
 Organized youth groups working on astronomy awards may be eligible for fee waiver.

 We ask that viewers do not physically touch the telescope or eyepiece (it is tempting for viewers of all ages) because the telescope is always moving by computer control, and touching will cause the image to shake.

 Please refrain from using flashlights or looking at your cellphones during your visit to the observatory.
 The best viewing is obtained when your eyes are “dark adapted”.
 We use red lights to assist your night vision, and looking at bright lights will instantly cause your eyes to react and lose the ability to more easily see fainter objects.

 Flash photography is not allowed.